 The doctoral internship at FSGC received full accreditation from APA on May 12, 2000.
-FSGC's most recent site visit was held in January of 2014.
-This visit resulted in reaccreditation, with the next accreditation site visit to be held in 2021.
+FSGC's most recent site visit was held in April 2023.
+This visit resulted in reaccreditation for 10 years, with the next accreditation site visit to be held in 2033.